Application Deadline:

 The Internship Experience

 Interns (3) at the Kauai School District site will provide services within the School-Based Behavioral Health (SBBH) program.
-Under the direct supervision of an on-site, licensed clinical psychologist, the interns will be placed on the campus of one or more public schools on Kauai in an SBBH clinic.
+The interns will be placed on the campus of one or more public schools on Kauai in an SBBH clinic and under the direct supervision of the licensed clinical psychologist assigned to that school.
 Interns will conduct clinical psychological evaluations, individual, group, and/or family psychotherapy to school-aged children with a variety of mental health diagnoses.
 Interns will participate on multidisciplinary treatment and educational planning teams, conduct classroom observations, and consult with teachers, administration, and other school personnel in developing and implementing positive behavioral supports.
 Interns will also consult with providers and programs from other state agencies including Family Court, Child Protective Services, and the Department of Health.
-These external programs may include providing community-based residential care, transitional family homes, multi-systemic therapy and functional family therapy.
+These external programs may include providing community-based residential care, transitional family homes, multi-systemic therapy, and functional family therapy.
+SBBH personnel include the Mokihana Program Director, Clinical Director (clinical psychologist), Training Director (clinical psychologist), 2 additional psychologists, 4 school psychologists, 17 behavioral health specialists, and 4 clerks.
+Whereas interns’ training experience is supervised primarily by the HI-PIC faculty (Dr. Bivens, Dr. Taylor, and Dr. Suzuki), interns may choose to work and train under the other psychologists within SBBH across the island based on their interest in specific age groups, populations, and assessment or treatment opportunities.

 Contact Information

-Site Director: Alex Bivens, PhD- Licensed Psychologist
+Site Director: Alex Bivens, Ph.D.

 Email: cntr.abivens@k12.hi.us